jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 Content of an object, that can only be seen by the object itself is called private content of the object.
 Public content of the object is what can be seen from the outside by any other object.
 But if one object decides things are visible to any other object, a parent object can decide to put more restrictions on the access, so that not all other objects can access the public contents of another object.

 I’ve often brainstormed about this.
-About making public and private not part of access control, because access control would be user bound and public and private would just be there to turn something into a black box.
+About making public and private not part of access control, because access control might be user bound and public and private might just be there to turn something into a black box.
 But if you approach users as objects with certain access privileges, you can make an analogy.
 Content accessible only to the object itself are private contents of an object.
 Content accessible to other objects are public content, but access to this content can be further restricted by a parent object.

 Private and public do have more of a function as complexity-hiding.
 But that is just another point to access control.
 Access control is not only there to make certain people not able to do certain things.
 It is also there for complexity-hiding, to make it easier on people, making sure they don’t see irrelevant details that obscure the picture.